-It seems absurd for a Canadian to refer to themselves as North American or a Russian as Asian…yet if you are from Africa in any movie or television series, you are just African.
+It seems absurd for a Canadian to refer to themselves as North American or a Russian as Asian…yet if you are from any African country in any movie or television series, you are just African.
 There are no Zimbabweans, nor Egyptians nor Moroccans…you are simply labeled African.

 As someone born, raised and living in South Africa, this is extremely frustrating.
 Instead of being seen for its unique and diverse countries, Africa is just seen as one land.
 And a stereotypical land at that.